shgandhi/s9115hga/hw/read/3/README.md

 ###(iii) Artifacts:

 * (iii1) **Motivation:**  Symbolic execution achieves high structural coverage for automatic test generation and the paths followed during symbolic execution form a symbolic execution tree, which represent all the possible executions through the program.
+However the __primary challenge__ was -
-However, it's very difficult to explore all possible program execution as the symbolic execution tree can be infinitely large in size.
+   * The difficulty to explore all possible program execution as the symbolic execution tree can be infinitely large in size.
 This limits the application of symbolic execution as it is vulnerable to scalability issues.
 But motivated by the high availability of multi-core computers, and the parallelizable nature of symbolic execution, the authors proposed to mitigate this problem by parallelizing symbolic execution such that the essence of parallelization is maintained.
 This was proposed to be done by eliminating synchronization overhead by designing approaches that required minimum inter process communication.

 * (iii2) **Related Work:**
  * Parallelizing software model checking: